samsonlawal/MovieInfo-App/README.md

   <div align="center">
-## This is an Open-Source project.
-Feel free to contribute in it.
+  <h2>This is an Open-Source project.
+Feel free to contribute in it.</h2>

   </div>